MaayanLab/dokku/src/00-user/70-common-issues/index.md

 We've created and maintain this list of common deployment issues people experience since errors can sometimes be cryptic.

+## sshkube connection issues
+This can have a variety of symptoms:
-## Nothing is happening running with sshkube
+- nothing is happening after running a command for a long time
-Some times the server connection is interrupted but not dropped for some reason.
+- `connection failed` or `TLS handshake timeout` or other related error messages

+This is caused because the proxy set up by sshkube is broken but not stopped.

-This can be fixed with `sshkube kill-server` then try again.
+This can be fixed with `sshkube kill-server` then try running your command again.